-Health Sciences Acquisitions Corporation 2 (the "Company") was incorporated on May 25, 2020 in the Cayman Islands as a business company with limited liability and formed for the purpose of acquiring, engaging in a share exchange, share reconstruction and amalgamation, contractual control arrangement with, purchasing all or substantially all of the assets of, or engaging in any other similar initial business combination with one or more businesses or entities ("Business Combination").
-Although the Company is not limited to a particular industry or geographic region for purposes of consummating a Business Combination, the Company intends to focus on healthcare innovation.
+Health Sciences Acquisitions Corporation 2 (the "Company") was incorporated on May 25, 2020 in the Cayman Islands as a business company with limited liability and formed for the purpose of entering into a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or similar business combination with one or more businesses or entities ("Business Combination").
+Although the Company is not limited to a particular industry or geographic region for purposes of consummating a Business Combination, the Company intends to pursue prospective targets that are focused on healthcare innovation.
 The Company has neither engaged in any operations nor generated revenue to date.
 The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended (the "Securities Act"), as modified by the Jumpstart our Business Startups Act of 2012 (the "JOBS Act").

-As of December 31, 2020, the Company had not commenced any operations.
-All activity for the period from May 25, 2020 (inception) through December 31, 2020 had been related to the Company's formation and the initial public offering ("Initial Public Offering") described below, and since offering, the search for a prospective initial Business Combination.
+As of December 31, 2021, the Company had not commenced any operations.
+All activity for the period from May 25, 2020 (inception) through December 31, 2021 had been related to the Company's formation and the initial public offering ("Initial Public Offering") described below, and since Initial Public Offering, the search for a prospective initial Business Combination.
 The Company will not generate any operating revenue until after the completion of its initial Business Combination, at the earliest.
 The Company generates non-operating income from its investments held in the Trust Account (as defined below).